 - Customer Service and Sales Representative (4)

 - Senior Product Manager (4)

 - Senior Project Manager (4)

 - Sales Consultant (4)

 - Program Manager (3)

-I applied through other source and the process took 2 weeks – interviewed at T-Mobile in February 2013.
+I applied through other source.
+The process took 2 weeks – interviewed at T-Mobile (Bellingham, WA) in February 2013.

-I applied through a recruiter and the process took 1 week – interviewed at T-Mobile in December 2010.
+I applied through a recruiter.
+The process took a week – interviewed at T-Mobile (Bellingham, WA) in December 2010.